 We have very different agendas when we travel.
 He loves to get to know a place like a tourist — museums, tours, popular restaurants, organized fun.
 I, on the other hand, like to blend in when I travel and do what the locals do — eat at the hole in the wall places, shop at the one-of-a-kind boutiques, and study maps of cities beforehand so I act like I know where I’m going (sidenote: my proudest moment of our trip to Boston was when someone asked me for directions.
 Ha!)

 We were long distance for two years, so every time we had a chance to travel we visited the other person, which was different than a real trip or vacation.
 So I was a little worried one of my favorite things in the world (traveling) would be ruined after we got married and I’d never be able to enjoy a trip again.
 (If I could go back in time to my 24-year old self, I would say: Ease up, princess.
 Marriage is a partnership.
 You love J and you love being with him, so you will enjoy traveling with him.)
+Also, why not visit the best golf breaks uk deals to have fun while travelling and to improve your skills.

 It’s taken a lot of communication and a little practice, but we are finally at the point where traveling is our favorite thing to do together.
 Here are some ways J and I make it work.